Access managed services using Private Service Connect

 Delete an endpoint

-You can delete a Private Service Connect endpoint.
+You can delete an endpoint.

 However, the following Service Directory configurations are not deleted when you delete the endpoint: